mlsanigeria/speak-to-docs/CONTRIBUTING.md

    pip install -r requirements.txt
    ```

-   Add the virtual environment to Jupyter Kernel (if contributing to Projects 1 and/or 3):
+   Add the virtual environment to Jupyter Kernel if necessary:

    ```bash
    python -m ipykernel install --user --name=speak-to-docs
    ```

-3. **Work on Your Contributions:**
+3. **Work on the Project:**

-   - For **Project 1: SPEAK-TO-DOCS RAG PROJECT**, follow the guidelines in `Project_1` directory.
+   - This repository is specifically for the **Speak-To-Docs** RAG project.
+Explore the project structure and check the **Issues** tab for tasks or bugs that you can address.
+   - You are encouraged to review the current implementation and contribute new features or improvements to the **Speech-Enabled RAG Solution**.

-4. **Commit and Push:**
+4. **Commit and Push Your Changes:**

-   After making changes, commit them and push to your forked repository.
+   Once your contributions are ready, commit your changes and push them to your forked repository.

    ```bash
    git add .